Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds

 This structure is essential to make the arguments needed, and we will refer back to parts of this theorem throughout the paper.
 Since a version of this theorem does not yet exist in higher dimensions, our arguments are valid only in dimension three.
 We call compact quotient manifolds of nonstrictly convex, properly convex, indecomposable domains the {\em Benoist 3-manifolds}.

 The existing theory does not apply to studying the geodesic flows of the Benoist 3-manifolds.
 The geodesic flow of $\Om/\Gam$ has the same regularity of $\bd\Om$, hence by Benoist's dichotomy, in the nonstrictly convex setting the geodesic flow is not $C^1$.
-Crampon's Lyapunov exponents cannot be computed, and Pesin theory, which requires the flow to be $C^{1+\alpha}$, does not apply \cite{Cr14}.
+Crampon's Lyapunov exponents cannot be computed \cite{Cr14}, and Pesin theory, which requires the flow to be $C^{1+\alpha}$, does not apply.
 Knieper's work uses the existence of an inner product and a notion of angle, so his work on Riemannian rank one manifolds cannot be directly applied \cite{Kn97, Kn98}.
 The geometry is not $\CAT(0)$ because the isometrically embedded flats, which are properly embedded projective triangles, are not $\CAT(0)$ so we cannot use results from the thesis of Ricks \cite{delaHarpe, ricks}.

 Nonetheless, we can adapt the methods of Knieper in rank one following the Patterson-Sullivan approach \cite{patterson, sullivan79}.
-The unusual behavior of the geometry at infinity and our techniques to manage this comprise a significant portion of the paper.
-The Bowen-Margulis measure comes from the Patterson-Sullivan density in a natural way, and ergodicity follows a variation of the Hopf argument \cite{hopf}. \ifextended Originally, Hopf applied smooth stable and unstable foliations to prove ergodicity of the geodesic flow of constant curvature hyperbolic surfaces for Liouville volume \cite{hopf}.
-This proof has been extended to many settings, the most relevant being geometrically finite manifolds of pinched negative curvature \cite{roblin}, compact rank one manifolds \cite[Theorem 4.3]{Kn98}, and geometrically finite rank one manifolds \cite[Section 7]{linkpicaud15}. \fi In the setting we study, the stable and unstable sets are not even locally smooth and are not defined for a dense set of directions, but we are still able to adapt this classical proof.
+The irregularity of the geometry and our techniques to manage this comprise a significant portion of the paper.
+The Bowen-Margulis measure comes from the Patterson-Sullivan density in a natural way, and ergodicity follows a variation of the Hopf argument \cite{hopf}.
+In the setting we study, the stable and unstable sets are not even locally smooth and are not defined for a dense set of directions, but we are still able to adapt this classical proof.